 Official transcripts will not be released if you have an outstanding financial obligation to Rasmussen College.
 If you are ordering an official transcript and you have an outstanding debt to Rasmussen College, your fee will be processed and an unofficial transcript will be sent.
-Former students should contact the Accounts Receivable team at 866-491-2203 to resolve any outstanding balance.
+Former students should contact a Collections Officer at 844-558-1160 to resolve any outstanding balance.
 Active students should work with their advisor.

 Current and former students who do not owe a financial balance to the College may access and download an unofficial transcript through the Student Portal at no charge as long as their account remains active.